Auditing a Course

 Full-Time Requirements

-Undergraduate students should register for 12 or more credits to be considered a full-time.
-Graduate students should register for 10 or more credits to be considered a full-time student.
-It is important to note that differing criteria and standards for full-time enrollment exist for eligibility in certain programs.
-Contact the Office of Student Financial Aid for its requirements on satisfactory academic progress.
-The tuition schedule does not reflect full-time credit requirements for loan deferments, teaching assistantships or other programs.
+Undergraduate students must register for 12 or more credits, while graduate students must register for 10 or more credits to be considered full-time.
+Different criteria and standards for full-time enrollment may be required for eligibility in certain programs.
+Contact the Office of Student Financial Aid for for its requirements on satisfactory academic progress.
+Note that tuition schedules do not reflect credit requirements for loan deferments, and teaching assistantships or other programs.

 Course Enrollment Requests, Entry Codes, Faculty Numbers

 Some courses require a drop code to remove a course from your schedule.
-You must obtain the drop code from the department offering the course.
+Like the add code, you must obtain the drop code from the academic department offering the course, are valid once, and for a limited time

 If you want to add an independent study course (usually numbered 499, 600, 700 or 800) to your class schedule, you will first need to obtain a faculty number from the instructor or department.
 The faculty number is used instead of an add code at the time of registration.
 The registration system will not allow you to add independent study courses without faculty numbers.